Diocese of Jataí

 The Roman Catholic Diocese of Jataí (Dioecesis Iataiensis) is a diocese located in the city of Jataí in the ecclesiastical province of Goiânia in Brazil.

 History

 On 21 June 1929 Pope Pius XI established the Territorial Prelature of Jataí from the Diocese of Goiás.
 Pope Pius XII elevated the prelature to the Diocese of Jataí on 26 March 1956.

+On January 22, 2026, Pope Leo XIV proclaimed Our Lady of Guadalupe as the patroness of the diocese, through a decree from the Dicastery for Divine Worship and the Discipline of the Sacraments (Prot.
+N. 6/26).